jkrue242/cppDL/README.md

 # cppDL

-A simple C++ deep learning library for building and training neural networks.
-This is a work in progress.
+A simple C++ deep learning library for deep learning model development.
+I am working on this to improve my C++ and ML/DL fundamentals.

 ## Requirements